-We currently have five highly dedicated and trained fosterers; three looking after cats in 5 outdoor pens and two specialist kitten fosterers.
+We have highly dedicated and trained fosterers looking after cats in outdoor pens and a specialist kitten fosterer.
 Each pen can only house up to three cats from the same household; we never put stranger cats together so as to avoid stress, injury or risk of disease transmission.

 All our pens comply with the Feline Advisory Bureau’s standards for space and accommodation.